Single data center deployment

 - auto_bootstrap: false (Add this setting only when initializing a fresh cluster with no data.)

-- Make sure that the following options are disabled, as they are no longer
+version, remove the following options, as they are no longer supported by

 After you have installed and configured DataStax Enterprise on all nodes, start